Muchori/github-finder-app-react/README.md

 # Github Finder App

-The application uses:

-[Github Api](htttps://api.github.com) to search for users and view their profile.
+The application uses [Github Api](https://api.github.com) to search for users and view their profile.

 The UI uses :